manfredspitze/try-except-starter/try_except_block_explanation.md

 **An exception in Python is an error that occurs during the execution of a program.** When an exception happens, it can disrupt the normal flow of the program.

 **Think of it like this:** You're following a recipe to bake a cake.
 If you don't have enough flour, that's an exception.
-You can't continue following the recipe until you address the issue (do something about the exception).
+You can't continue following the recipe until you do something about the exception (such as borrow three cups of flour from your neighbor).

 In Python, exceptions are handled using `try-except` blocks.